orisai/scheduler/docs/README.md

 );
 ```

-It's important to use caution with cron syntax, so please refer to the example below.
+Use caution with cron syntax – refer to the example below.
-To validate your cron, you can also utilize [explain command](#explain-command) or
+To validate a cron, use the [explain command](#explain-command) or
 the [explainer](https://github.com/orisai/cron-expression-explainer) directly.

 ```